 Diversity and Inclusion

 Diversity of thought is critical to success in modern business.
 At Schroders we are going a step beyond simply saying that it is important.
-Signing the Women in Finance charter is one action that enables us to continue to develop a more diverse organisation.

 – Peter Harrison, Group Chief Executive

-Our Diversity and Inclusion strategy
+Our Diversity and Inclusion action plan

 - Engage with recruitment partners around diversity and inclusion